jurgen-kluft/ccode/clay/toolchain/dpenc/dependency tracking.md

   previous DB.
 On the next run, we load the new DB from disk and use it to query the state of a file.
 - When nothing has changed, we do not write the new DB to disk.
+- The largest part of the DB is the Data array, it contains all the item data (filepaths) with a lot of duplication, so it should be a very good candidate for compression.
+Something like `zlib` from the standard library would likely compress this data very well.
+  Furthermore, the Shards array is also a very good candidate for compression.

 ## Dependency Tracking General Information: